onlyuser/imdb-dl/README.md

 Keywords:
 ---------

-    How to query IMDB film reviews?
+    How to query IMDB film ratings?